davidhozic/discord-advertisement-framework/docs/source/functions.rst

 Functions
 ======================
-This page contains informations about any functions that can be called.
+This page contains information about any functions that can be called.